Materials and Hallmarking

 Please avoid using silver dip or excessive polish on oxidised areas as it will remove the oxidisation.
 Your silver jewellery should be removed before bathing, showering or swimming.

 I offer my handmade jewellery wholesale to a small selection of galleries and retaiers.
-Wholesale enquiries are welcome, so if you are interested in stocking my jewellery please contact me with details and I will arrange access to my wholesale website.
+Wholesale enquiries are welcome, so if you are interested in stocking my jewellery please contact me with details and I will arrange access to the wholesale area on my website.
+Existing wholesale customers can access the wholesale catalogue here.

 I never share email address or personal details with a third party.
 If you would like to be included on occasional emails with news and offers from CeeGee Jewellery Design, please join the mailing list here.
 Please be sure to add [email protected] to your address book to ensure that the emails are not mistaken for spam.